 - Follow the on-screen steps.

-After you turn on 2-Step Verification, you’ll need to complete a second step to verify it’s you when you sign in.
-To help protect your account, Google will request that you complete a specific second step.
+After you turn on 2-Step Verification, you must complete a second step to verify it’s you when you sign in.
+To help protect your account, Google will ask that you complete a specific second step.

 Use Google prompts

 Important: To use Google prompts, you need an Android phone with updated Google Play services.

 We recommend you use Google prompts as your second step.
 They’re easier to enter than a verification code and can help protect against SIM swap and other phone number-based hacks.